secretary-DFs/DF-Documents/Al Things/althing-2018/Althing 2018 Minutes.md

 *  *Proposal* we agree with the basis of the motion and we should move to vote.
 *  Make sure that parents of 16/17 year olds are aware that this is a check not an all the time contactable number.
 *  *Action* events rep to write the outcome of this motion into the events pack.
-*  The montion as amended has passed, no one spoke against motion
+*  The motion as amended has passed, no one spoke against motion

 #### Motion 2